anthonyhamilton360/ticket-lifecycle/README.md

 </p>
 <p>
-Navigate toLevel 1 Support team and go to the Members section.
+Navigate to Level 1 Support team and go to the Members section.
 </p>
 <br />